 Biography Rachel O’Neill

-Rachel Alexander O’Neill is married to Michael, her husband of 39 years.
+Rachel Alexander O’Neill is married to Michael, her husband of 40 years.
 They reside in Brownstown, Michigan, near their two adult children and their families, which include four grandchildren.
-Michael and Rachel are active members of MetroSouth Church, and serve their community and church through Little Dresses for Africa, a non-profit 501c3 Christian organization established by Rachel in 2008.
+Michael and Rachel are active members of MetroCity Church, and serve their community and church through Little Dresses for Africa, a non-profit 501c3 Christian organization established by Rachel in 2008.

 Little Dresses for Africa distributes little dresses made of pillow cases throughout many parts of Africa, to plant in the hearts of little girls that they are worthy.
 “We’re not just sending dresses, we’re sending hope.”
 The purpose of the ministry is to send hope to the most vulnerable of God’s children: little girls.
-To date, LDFA has delivered over 1.5 MILLION little dresses (and also britches for boys) from all 50 states of the US, as well as Australia, The Dominican, Haiti, Honduras, Guatemala, the United Kingdom, Mexico, and Canada.
-They are distributed through orphanages, churches and communities, as a way to encourage, as well as teach such things as nutrition, clean water and sanitation as well as conducting Bible schools, feeding the children, offering relief through projects such as “Buckets of Hope” for the widows and care-givers of children suffering from AIDS.
+To date, LDFA has delivered over 2 MILLION little dresses (and also britches for boys) from all 50 states of the US, as well as Australia, The Dominican, Haiti, Honduras, Guatemala, the United Kingdom, Mexico, Canada and may more.
+They are distributed through orphanages, churches and communities, as a way to encourage and teach such nutrition, clean water and sanitation as well as conducting Bible schools, feeding the children, offering relief through projects such as “Buckets of Hope” for the widows and care-givers of children suffering from AIDS.
 These brightly colored buckets contain supplies such as salt, oil, sugar, flour, rice, a mosquito net and a Bible in their language.
 Little Dresses for Africa, led by Rachel, also conducts short term mission trips once a year to serve the communities as they distribute the little dresses.